sawaks/SCA_exam/README.md

 # SCA Frontend Take Home Test

-Thanks for taking the SCA Frontend Coding Challenge!
+Hello! 👋

+Thanks for your time to take this coding test.
 Please read the following instructions carefully.

+The **challenge** is to complete the 'Category' Page according to the design mocks.

-This challenge **should take no longer than a coupe of hours** to complete & is here to assess your ability to write Javascript, HTML and CSS in a real world scenario.
+This task **should take no longer than a coupe of hours** to complete & is here to assess your ability to write Javascript, HTML and CSS in a real world scenario.

-## The Challenge
-The task is to complete the 'Category' Page according to the design mocks.

 ## Getting Started
-The project has been completely setup for you, including the routes, and API calls.
-The code you need to write yourself is minimal, and marked clearly with // TODO comments.
+The project has been completely setup for you, including the page routes, and API calls.
+Therefore, the code you need to write is minimal, and it is marked clearly with // TODO comments.

 This is a [Next.js](https://nextjs.org/) app with [styled-components](https://styled-components.com/).

-You’ll need Node.js version `10.13` or later.
+You will need Node.js version `10.13` or later.

 - Navigate to the `front-end-take-home` directory in your terminal
 - Install the dependencies `npm install`